Creating a City of Vigor and Energy

 Yamaga Hot Spring Festival

 Yamaga was already mentioned in the “Wamyosho,” a dictionary published in the Heian period (794-1185) as a representative hot spring.
-From around 1874, the Onsen Hot Spring Festival was held twice a year in spring and autumn, but now there is just the one festival in autumn.
+From around 1874, the Onsen Hot Spring Festival was held twice a year in spring and autumn, but now there is just the one festival in spring.
 An elegant imperial style procession, a sacred dance by the shrine maidens expressing gratitude to the deity for the blessing of the onsen, and many other events related to the hot spring will be included.

 Ingo Hyotan Festival